joakim/bismark/readme.md

 ### Lists

 Items are either ordered or unordered.
-Unordered items are prefixed with a `-` dash or a `•` bullet.
+Unordered items are prefixed with a `•` bullet or a `-` dash.

 Nested items must be indented, either with spaces (at least to the leftmost column of the outer item's text) or with tabs (one for each indentation level).

 	1. Ordered item
+	   • Unordered bullet item
 	     - Unordered dash item
-	     • Unordered bullet item

 > 1. Ordered item
+>    * Unordered bullet item
 >      - Unordered dash item
->      - Unordered bullet item

 ### Block Quotes